python/typing/README.md

   [typing-sig](https://mail.python.org/mailman3/lists/typing-sig.python.org/)
   is more appropriate these days.

-- A copy of the `typing` module for older Python versions (2.7 and 3.4) is maintained here.
+- A backport of the `typing` module for older Python versions (2.7 and 3.4) is maintained here.
 Note that the canonical source lives [upstream](https://github.com/python/cpython/blob/master/Lib/typing.py) in the CPython repo.